dandelion/dandelion.github.io/dandelion/features/assets/wrappers.md

 #### How to build your own implementation?

 Your custom wrapper must implement [AssetsLocationWrapper](/dandelion/ref/javadoc/dandelion-core/com/github/dandelion/core/asset/wrapper/AssetsLocationWrapper.html).
-A wrapper is linked to a unique location key.
+A wrapper is linked to a unique location key and can generate multiples locations.

+You can also extends [CacheableLocationWrapper](/dandelion/ref/javadoc/dandelion-core/com/github/dandelion/core/asset/wrapper/CacheableLocationWrapper.html) to generate multiples contents for a location and store it in a cache.

 Now, you can setup your class with configuration property [assets.location.wrapper.{location}](/dandelion/ref/configuration/#assets.location.wrapper) with `{location}` as your location key.